Don’t be too hard on yourself

 Taking breaks reduces alcohol tolerance

-Dr Sarah Jarvis, a London-based GP, argues that this is why waking up one day and saying that you will give up alcohol altogether, could equate to setting yourself up to fail.
+Dr Sarah Jarvis, a London-based GP and member of Drinkaware's independent Medical Advisory Panel, argues that this is why waking up one day and saying that you will give up alcohol altogether, could equate to setting yourself up to fail.
 “What works is setting realistic targets, so you could start with having regular breaks from alcohol,” she says.